kurt-krueckeberg/data-structures-cplus/notes/bst-implementations.rst

 * The node only has a left child
 * the node only has a right child

-Both can be handled by splicing in the sole child node in place of pnode.
-We must also preserve the parent relationships by making pnode->parent the parent of the sole child.
+Both can be handled by splicing in the sole child node in place of the node to be removed.
+We must also preserve the parent relationships, so we must alter parent of the spliced-in node:

 .. code-block:: cpp